Types of Trusts

 Intentionally Defective Grantor Trusts

 Like other trusts, an Intentionally Defective Grantor Trust allows a donor to secure certain assets to be passed to the beneficiaries of the Trust without having to pass through probate, thereby lowering her taxable estate.
 However, although the donor is not considered the owner of the trusted property for estate tax purposes, she is treated as the owner for purposes of income taxes.
 This applies whether the donor collects the income of the Trust or not.
 Because the Trust is not separate from the donor for purposes of income tax, the Trust is “defective.”
 However, the Trust is still effective for protecting the assets from estate tax.
 As the donor pays the income taxes on the property contained in the Trust, she continues to lower her taxable estate while simultaneously allowing the trusted assets to grow without reductions for income taxes.

 Do Not Get Caught Up in the Labels, Let the Trust Be Defined by Your Goals

-Working with an experienced trust attorney, the Donor sometimes called “Trustor” and “Grantor” creates the rules of the Trust, including distribution rules, access to principal by the beneficiary, and powers of the donor.
-While some powers granted to the donor may create an ownership interest that causes the trust property to become a part of his or her estate, many powers can be assigned that do not, such as the ability to remove and replace Trustees.
+Working with an experienced trust attorney, the donor, sometimes called “Trustor” and “Grantor” creates the rules of the Trust, including distribution rules, access to principal by the beneficiary, and powers of the donor.
+While some powers granted to the donor may create an ownership interest that causes the trust property to become a part of their estate, many powers can be assigned that do not, such as the ability to remove and replace Trustees.
 In short, a Trust should be defined by your goals, not whether it is revocable, irrevocable, living, testamentary, or any other type.